sudo8phoenix/Rag-System/README.md

 A modular Retrieval-Augmented Generation (RAG) system with voice input and output, multi-format document ingestion, configurable chunking, semantic retrieval, and local-first runtime options.

-## Status

-- Phase 1 to Phase 3 are implemented and validated in tests.
-- Phase 4 (advanced LangGraph agent loop and dynamic tool routing) is planned next.

 ## Core Capabilities

 - Voice input pipeline with configurable STT engines: